EVerest/libocpp/doc/ocpp_16_README.md

 ## Standalone Integration

-If you wish to integrate libocpp's OCPP 1.6 implementation directly into your charging station software without using the full EVerest stack, you'll need to register several **callbacks** and implement **event handlers**.
-This allows libocpp to interact with your charging station according to OCPP requirements.
+OCPP is a protocol that affects, controls and monitors many areas of a charging station's operation.

-### Key Integration Points
+If you want to integrate this library with your charging station implementation, you have to register a couple of **callbacks** and integrate **event handlers**.
+This is necessary for the library to interact with your charging station according to the requirements of OCPP.

-1. **Callbacks**: Register these to allow libocpp to execute control commands defined in OCPP (e.g., Reset.req or RemoteStartTransaction.req).
+Libocpp needs registered **callbacks** in order to execute control commands defined within OCPP (e.g Reset.req or RemoteStartTransaction.req)

-2. **Event Handlers**: Implement these so your software can call libocpp's event handlers, enabling the library to track the charging station's state and trigger appropriate OCPP messages (e.g., MeterValues.req, StatusNotification.req).
+The implementation must call **event handlers** of libocpp so that the library can track the state of the charging station and trigger OCPP messages accordingly (e.g. MeterValues.req , StatusNotification.req)

-The main interface for integration is the [ChargePoint](/include/ocpp/v16/charge_point.hpp) class.
+Your reference within libocpp to interact is a single instance to the class [ChargePoint](/include/ocpp/v16/charge_point.hpp) for OCPP 1.6

 ### Overview of the required callbacks and events and what libocpp expects to happen